 - Cord Length

 As far as raw specifications go, the WideCam is tied for the best resolution-framerate combination in our review.
-It’s one of the few web cameras that can shoot in 1080p while also maintaining 30 frames per second.
-Typically, this means that your video will be smoother, more natural and more detailed than cameras that shoot 1080p at 15 fps.
-Unfortunately, the footage we shot with this cam didn't live up to the specifications.
+It’s one of the few webcams that shoot in 1080p while also maintaining 30 frames per second.
+Typically, this means that your video will look smooth, more natural and more detailed than cameras that shoot at lesser fps rates.

-Although it’s video capabilities were pretty good overall, they weren’t that much better than webcams with 15 fps performance.
+Although its video capabilities were decent overall, they weren’t that much better than webcams with 15 fps performance.
 In fact, some of those cams produced much more appealing video.
-The WideCam seems to struggle a bit in low light, which introduces grain into the video, hurting clarity and detail.
+The WideCam seems to struggle a bit in low light, as well, which introduced grain into the video, hurting clarity and detail.

-Audio quality, on the other hand, was very good.
-It was a little quieter than most of the other cameras that we reviewed, but voices sounded clear and natural.
-Noise wasn’t really an issue with this camera either – it seemed to do a really good job of keeping hissing and ambient noise to a minimum.
+Audio quality, on the other hand, was excellent.
+Though it was a little quieter than the best webcams we reviewed, voices still sounded clear and natural.
+Background noise wasn’t an issue with the webcam either – it seemed to do a great job of keeping hissing and other noises to a minimum.

 The WideCam offers manual focusing rather than auto or fixed focusing systems.
-You adjust the focus by twisting the ring around the lens, which feels a little cumbersome.
-Once set, the focus shouldn’t require much adjustment, but if you move closer or further from the lens, you’ll always have to readjust to make sure you’re in focus.
+You adjust its focus by twisting the ring around the lens, which felt a little cumbersome to us in testing.
+Once set, however, the focus shouldn’t require much adjustment, but if you move closer or further from the lens, you’ll always have to readjust to ensure that you’re in focus.

-The F100 has a pretty typical design with a stand that can either be used on a desk or adjusted to mount onto a monitor.
-The stand also allows the camera to swivel freely – left, right, up or down – giving you a little more freedom in how you position your camera.
-It also comes with a 5-foot USB cable as well as an extender that doubles that length if you need it.
+The F100 has a fairly typical design with a stand that can either be used on a desk or adjusted to mount onto a monitor.
+The stand also allows the camera to swivel freely – left, right, up or down – giving you a little more freedom in how you position the camera.
+It also comes with a 5-foot USB cable as well as an extender that doubles that length should you need it.
 Unfortunately, however, there is no tripod mount.

-Like most of our top-rated cameras, the F100 uses a glass lens cover.
+Like most of our top-rated webcams, the F100 uses a glass lens cover.
 While the differences are small in cameras of this size, they are there, and a glass lens always looks better than plastic.
-In addition to that, it’s more durable, so you’re less likely to have to deal with scratches.
+In addition, it’s more durable, so you’re less likely to have to deal with scratches.

 Help & Support

-Genius offers good support for the WideCam F100 with a one-year warranty and access to support staff via phone and email.
-Typical warranties for webcams are between one and three years, though a few of them offer lifetime warranties and a couple offer none at all.
-If you’re just looking for quick answers to simple questions, it’s not a bad idea to check out the FAQs section on the Genius website, or you can consult your manual.
+Genius offers good support for the WideCam F100 and gives you a one-year warranty and access to support representatives via email and phone.
+If you’re just looking for quick answers to simple questions, it’s not a bad idea to check out the FAQs section on the Genius website, or you can consult the manual.

-The Genius WideCam F100 is a great camera for those looking to use a webcam in the conference room or who just want to capture many subjects in one shot.
-It’s not as great for those just looking to frame one person per shot.
-It has good image quality, with a little grain in low light, and a solid design.
+The Genius WideCam F100 is a great webcam for those looking to use a webcam in the conference room or who just want to capture many subjects in one shot.
+It’s not as great for those looking to frame just one person per shot.
+It has good image quality, albeit a little grainy in low light, and a solid design overall.
 If the wide field of view appeals to you, the F100 is a great option.